Meet Michael L. DeWeerd, DDS

 - American Dental Association

 - Michigan Dental Association

 Home Life and Community Involvement

-I have called Wayland, MI, my home for 62 years.
-My wife Martha and I have three adult children, Elizabeth, Dan, and Hugh, and ten grandchildren.
+Besides going away to school, Wayland has been home my entire life.
+My wife Martha and I have three adult children, Elizabeth, Dan, and Hugh, and twelve grandchildren.
 When not spending time with my loved ones, I may often be found fishing, canoeing, or reading.

 For many years I served our community as a City Councilman, the Mayor, and as a Paramedic.
 I currently serve on the Board for the Wayland Area Emergency Management Services and Calvary Church of Wayland.